-Pinellas Trail is a 38 mile moderately trafficked point-to-point trail located near Tarpon Springs, FL and is good for all skill levels.
-The trail is primarily used for walking, trail running, and road biking and is accessible year-round.
+Pinellas Trail is a 38.3 mile moderately trafficked point-to-point trail located near Tarpon Springs, Florida that features a river and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash